Call Us: 800-299-3770 Fax: 508-651-2674

 Some of my favorite team-building games for deeper debriefs include:

-Colourblind, Jungle Escape, Leadout, Simbols, Zin Obelisk, Murder Mystery, and Emergency Delivery Game.
+Colourblind, Jungle Escape, Leadout, Simbols by RSVP, Zin Obelisk, Murder Mystery, and Emergency Delivery Game.
 Each provides a rich experience, requiring good communication and listening, coordination, multiple roles, and process improvement.
 In a prior article, The Perfect Debrief for Any Learning Game, we used the “What?
 So What?
 Now What?” framework to structure meaningful debriefs for these sorts of games.
 To achieve deeper interpersonal understanding, however, we need to expand our repertoire of “so what?” questions.
 Here, we have an opportunity to expand conversations beyond the confines of the game and learn about the personal experiences that shape each team member.
 For instance:

 • After identifying where the group got hung up and what they did when they struggled, say: Think of another difficult time of life.
 What did you do to change the situation?
 Who did you turn to for help?
 Or, If you saw someone struggling in a similar way, how might you help them?